-The academic and administrative buildings are open to the public during normal business hours.
-Each building has varied levels of access and individual hours, both of which may vary at different times of the year.
-Access to most of the buildings is controlled by card readers after normal business hours.
-The University maintains CCTV cameras at critical exterior perimeter doors and various other locations on campus.
+by card readers.
+USF community members have varied levels of access which can be utilized with their physical or mobile One Card.
+The university maintains CCTV cameras at critical exterior perimeter doors and various other locations on campus.
 Public Safety Officers patrol the academic and administrative buildings on a regular basis.
 For information about the access protocol for a specific building, see the building manager, a department head, or contact Public Safety Dispatch at (415) 422-4201.